LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Nimbus/Immediate Nimbus.md

 ---

-When she casts a spell, her Immediate [[Nimbus]] becomes visible to those with any active [[Mage Sight]], regardless of the Arcana she’s using to cast.
+When she casts a spell, her Immediate [[Nimbus]] becomes visible to those with any active [[Mage Sight]], regardless of the [[Arcanum|Arcana]] she’s using to cast.
 The Immediate [[Nimbus]] appears based mostly on the character’s [[Path]].
 It’s a force, a halo of raw creation stuff.
 Sometimes, this is visible — sometimes it’s a sensation, a smell, or a muddy, primal emotion.

 Here are a handful of examples:\
 For [[Thyrsus]], this might look like a mist of blood, or might cause a deep rutting instinct.\